yashmakwana23/SimpleWarmUpDashboard/backend-integration-plan.md

 ## Conclusion

 This integration plan provides a roadmap for connecting the InMotion Dashboard frontend with Google Apps Script and Sheets backend, specifically designed for a single user without authentication requirements.
-The implementation respects Apps Script limitations by using only HTML and GS files.
+The implementation uses a modular structure with separate HTML pages and GS service files for better organization and maintainability.